messageCross Icon

 4. Marketing & Customer Insights

-Problem: A streaming service wants to recommend personalized content to users based on past behaviour and preferences.
+• Problem: A streaming service wants to recommend personalized content to users to reduce churn in a highly competitive market.

-The recommendation system delivers more tailored content, enhancing user engagement and satisfaction.
+• Outcome: The recommendation system delivers hyper-tailored content, increasing user engagement time and monthly retention rates.

 5. Supply Chain & Logistics Optimization